 Generally, you must make quarterly estimated tax payments if you expect to owe at least $1,000.
-There are special rules for farmers & fisherman, some household employers, some high income taxpayers, and nonresident aliens.
-If this applies to you, give us a cal and we’ll help determine if you need to file quarterly.
+There are special rules for farmers & fishermen, some household employers, some high-income taxpayers, and nonresident aliens.
+If this applies to you, give us a call and we’ll help determine if you need to file quarterly.

 It depends.
 We’d be happy to have a brief consultation to provide personalized financial advice for your new business, but at a high level, you need three things: a strategic plan, consistent accounting records, and expert advice.
 Read more about these three elements of financial success here.